MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/azure-function-cosmosdb-mongo-api.md

     }
     ```

-## View all data with Database extension
+## View all data with Visual Studio Code extension

 1. In Visual Studio Code, select the Azure logo to open the **Azure Explorer**, then under **Databases**, right-click your Cosmos DB resource, then the **Test** database, then the **Bookstore** collection.
 1. Select one of the items listed.

     :::image type="content" source="../media/functions-extension/visual-studio-code-databases-extension-showing-mongodb-doc.png" alt-text="Partial screenshot of Visual Studio Code, showing the Azure explorer with the Databases with a selected item displayed in the reading pane.":::

-## Get one item from the database by calling Azure Function API
+## Get one item from the database with API

 1. Use the following curl command to get all items from the database.
 Replace `DOCUMENT_ID` with one of the IDs from a previous step's response: